-HOW TO GO FROM BEING THE BOSS'S CHILD TO A LEGITIMATE COMPANY DIRECTOR
+HOW TO GO FROM BEING THE BOSS'S CHILD TO A LEGITIMATE COMPANY DIRECTOR n immersion trip to Sanaladoch

 This programme is aimed at the children of entrepreneurs, aged between 25 and 35, who have recently joined the family business with a view to taking it over one day.
 The focus is on establishing legitimacy, working alongside parents and finding one's own area of expertise.